hisekaldma/Polyhymnia/documentation/index.md

 ---
 layout: text
-class: documentation
 title: Language guide
 ---

 # Language guide
 Polyhymnia is a live programming language for composing music.
 It combines ideas from generative grammars and music theory into a language that is both graceful and easy to learn, yet powerful and expressive.

-*Polyhymnia is still in the design stage.
+__Polyhymnia is still in the design stage.
 Some things will change.
-Some things won’t.*
+Some things won’t.__

 ## Patterns
 The basic unit in Polyhymnia is the pattern.
 Patterns are the building blocks that you use to build up your composition.